 GeneCards Summary for TET2 Gene

 TET2 (Tet Methylcytosine Dioxygenase 2) is a Protein Coding gene.
 Diseases associated with TET2 include Myelodysplastic Syndrome and Refractory Anemia.
-Among its related pathways are Cytosine methylation and Gene Expression.
-GO annotations related to this gene include ferrous iron binding and methylcytosine dioxygenase activity.
-An important paralog of this gene is TET1.
+Among its related pathways are Gene Expression and Cytosine methylation.
+Gene Ontology (GO) annotations related to this gene include ferrous iron binding and methylcytosine dioxygenase activity.
+An important paralog of this gene is TET3.